345caroline/Process_linkedlist_manager/README.md

 # Process LinkedList Manager

 The `process_linkedlist_manager.c` program is designed for managing a linked list of processes, where each process is represented as a node containing specific data attributes related to process management.
-This program is an enhanced version of a basic linked list input/output manager, tailored to handle process data efficiently.
+This program is an enhanced version of a basic linked list input/output manager.

 ## Data Structure